 Guidelines and Limitations:

-Instructors can place books, articles, books, and videos on course reserves.
+Instructors can place books, chapters, articles and videos on course reserves.

-Copies of journal articles and book chapters are placed on e-reserve.
+Copies of journal articles and book chapters are placed on electronic reserve and some videos may be streaming.

-For copyright reasons we cannot place course packs, photocopies of pages from workbooks, compilations of photocopied readings, and textbooks.
+For copyright reasons we cannot place course packs, photocopies of pages from workbooks or compilations of photocopied readings on reserve.
 Instructors may place compilations of their own lecture notes and examinations on reserve, provided that they are the owners of the copyrights for these materials.

-Please note: instructor requests are processed on a first come first served basis.
-Instructors need to place their requests as soon as possible .
+Please note: instructor requests are processed on a first come, first served basis.
+Instructors need to place their requests as soon as possible before the beginning of the semester to ensure timely processing.
+Delays in processing should be considered for items not owned by Temple Libraries.

 Placing items on Reserve: